Christ Is Among Us!

 Every Sunday, the last part of Orthros begins at 11:45 A.M. followed immediately by the Divine Liturgy.

-Every Friday Evening Vespers at 7:00 P.M. followed by fellowship.
-Every second and fourth Friday includes evangelization and catechesis.
+Parish Night every Friday Evening – Vespers at 7:00 PM followed by fellowship.

 Online Giving is now available for one-time and recurring gifts.
 Please support the Outreach.

 Please continue to check the calendar to stay up-to-date.

 Please read Bishop Samra’s Pascha 2022 Paschal Letter.